 Maybe you can’t afford a solicitor to represent you, or perhaps you think you can do a better job of it yourself.
 Whatever your motivation, the truth is that you don’t have to be an expert in the law to represent yourself in court.
 But you do need a little insider knowledge about the rules and processes, and some thorough preparation.
 You need to know how to give the judge what they need to make their decision, and increase the chances that the outcome goes in your favour.
 If you prepare and do things properly, you can represent yourself without damaging your case and feel proud of rising to the challenge.

 Guiding you through

 The Represent Yourself course will walk you through the whole process step by step, and I’ll answer any questions you have and support you all the way.
-After the live session, you’ll have lifetime access to the course recording so that you can return to it whenever you need to, at your own pace.
+You’ll have lifetime access to the course materials so that you can return to them whenever you need to, at your own pace.
 The course is simple and easy to follow.
 You’ll also get access to a private Facebook group just for students to discuss any aspects of the course or your situation.
 It always helps to chat to people who are going through the same thing as you.

 I’ve been where you are now – you can read more about my story here – so I know how it feels, but I also know that YOU CAN DO THIS.

 Imagine how much more confident you’ll feel walking into that courtroom with all this knowledge behind you.